 To contribute to talent development within Arctic matters by hosting PhD-students and postdocs

-ARC takes an active share in a large, international research program as a partner in Arctic Science Partnership (ASP) where a large-scale international collaboration ensures a coherent effort in the Arctic region.
+ARC takes an active share in a large, international research program as a leader of the Arctic Science Partnership (ASP) (https://asp-net.org/) where a large-scale international collaboration ensures a coherent effort in the Arctic region.

-Arctic Research Centre (ARC) is funded by Aarhus University and the four faculties - Science & Technology, Health, Business and Social Sciences as well as Arts - for the five-year period 2012-2016.
-This funding period may be extended for another five years, and in the long run, the Centre may turn into a department.
+Arctic Research Centre (ARC) is funded by Aarhus University and the four faculties - Natural Sciences, Health, Business and Social Sciences as well as Arts - for the five-year period 2023-2026.

-The Centre is administratively anchored at the Department of Bioscience.
+The Centre is administratively anchored at the Department of Biology.